jack1232/WebGPU-Step-By-Step/README.md

 By the end of this video series, you will have the solid skill you need to build your own GPU-accelerated graphics and computing on the web with the WebGPU API.

 ## Books on WebGPU and wgpu in Rust
-Most examples used in this video series are taken from my recently published book **"Practical WebGPU Graphics"**.
+Most of the examples used in this video series are taken from my recently published book **"Practical WebGPU Graphics"**.

 I also published a new book **"Practical GPU Graphics with wgpu and Rust"**.
 Rust wgpu is based on the WebGPU standard.
 It is a cross-platform, safe, Rust graphics API, and it runs natively on Vulkan, Metal, D3D12, D3D11, and OpenGLES, as well as on the web via WebAssembly.